 A few drinks in, Laura musters up the courage to tell me that she feels like we could be soul sisters.
 She grabs both my hands and gently squeezes them in hers.
 She hints at me that she would like me to join her on the other side of the table, and so, I head over to her side and we simultaneously take out our phones — we all know what this means.
 Selfie time!
 As the alcohol properly absorbs into our systems, our conversations become more meaningful and our giggles become sillier.
 Healthy adrenaline begins to build up inside me and I think to myself “Moments like this is what I live for.”
 After reflecting on the day, I head back to my Airbnb with a huge smile on my face.

-As I am preparing myself for my first nights’ rest in Dublin, I realize that although it’s almost 9:45pm, there is still a bit of sunlight peeking through the clouds.
-I had forgotten for a split second that the farther north you go, the longer the sun stays out.
-For example, during the summertime in northern Sweden, between the months of June and August, it never gets dark.
-It could be 2:00am and the sun still be high in the sky, shining bright.
-In contrary to this, during the wintertime in Sweden, it’s almost always dark out and you really only get one hour of good sunlight during the day.
-Personally, I would hate this, but for those who can muster up the dark winters, kudos to you.
+As I prepare myself for my first nights’ rest in Dublin, I realize that although it’s already quarter to ten, there is still a bit of sunlight peeking through the clouds.
+I had forgotten for a moment that the farther north you go, the longer the sun stays out for.
+For example, during the summertime in northern Sweden, between the months of July and September, it almost never gets dark.
+It could be two in the morning and the sun still be high in the sky, shining bright.
+In contrary to this, during the wintertime in northern Sweden, it is almost always dark out and you really only get one-hour of good sunlight during the day.
+Personally, I’d find this to be very challenging, but for those who can muster up the dark winters, kudos to you.
 Dublin, you’re the perfect little city for me.
-I think I’ll just stay here for a while.
+I think I’ll just stay here for a while. ♥